Creating the right environment for probiotic bacteria takes guts.

-Unlike their dishes, the London Shell Co. team aren’t shellfish.
+Unlike their dishes, the London Shell Co. aren’t shellfish.
 Which is why they’re kindly inviting you to join them aboard their romantic, flower-garlanded canal boat for a series of seafood-laden dinner cruises along the Regent’s Canal, powered with English natural wines and cocktails made with spirits distilled in Britain.

-Details: Wed-Fri and occasional weekends throughout Summer | Departs from Paddington Central, Sheldon Square, W2 6EP | £45
+Details: Throughout January | Departs from Paddington Central, Sheldon Square, W2 6EP | £45

 The Test Kitchen

 The TK is a 12-month pop up by Michelin-starred Adam Simmonds, the idea of which is to field new recipe ideas to guinea pig diners (such as pheasant egg with turnip; red mullet with green tomatoes; and chocolate mousse with whisky and finger limes) gradually refining the menu until it’s perfect.
 Then, in 2018, he’ll open a permanent restaurant.
 READ MORE

-Details: Until April 2018 | 54 Frith Street, W1D 4SL
+Details: Until April | 54 Frith Street, W1D 4SL